What is Nordic Electrofuel?

 - The conversion of CO2 to CO is done in a novel catalyst-free reactor that is more efficient, has lower Capex and Opex, is more reliable, and improves simplicity in design, manufacturing, and operation.

 - Using electrolysers that produce pure oxygen, as opposed to SOEC where oxygen must be diluted to avoid rapid material degradation, for sales and in the syngas-process to partially oxidise Fischer-Tropsch tail-gas to get required heat and to avoid coking problems.

 - Using tubular fixed bed electrolysers from emerging fuels technology that have recently demonstrated greatly improved heat transfer with proprietary heat transfer inserts.
 This gives extremely high productivities in larger tubes.
 Larger tubes reduce weight, cost and loading time.

 How much energy is needed to produce synthetic fuel?

-We also believe there is a potential for reduced electricity cost and use due to increasing surplus of renewable electricity from wind and solar and energy savings in buildings and industry.
-We know that more renewable energy is needed to power the green shift, and we believe that we as a company can be instrumental in the future development of wind power capacity in Norway.
+We also believe there is a potential for reduced electricity cost and use due to increasing surplus of renewable electricity from wind and solar energy, and energy saving measures in buildings and industry.
+We know that more renewable energy is needed to power the green shift, and we believe that we, as a company, can be instrumental in the future development of wind power capacity in Norway.
 Renewable power represents more than 65% of our OPEX and we would benefit from having secured as much of this feedstock as possible, along with grid capacity.
 Therefore, we have established a subsidiary, Nordic Wind AS, which main activity will be to develop wind power plants.